The growth of biomedical engineering is being driven by the demand for new treatments for diseases for the ageing worldwide population.

 The Centre for Engineering Sustainability is excelling through our long-standing expertise in Marine Renewable Energy, Coastal and Maritime Engineering, Water Resource Engineering, Alternative Technology, and growing areas in Environmental and Sustainable Engineering.

 Integrated throughout all of our research centres and working closely with various University departments is our Institute for Risk and Uncertainty.
-The institute leads our internationally-recognised and acclaimed research and teaching in Engineering Risk Analysis, Stochastic Modelling and Robust Design, the Virtual Engineering Centre (VEC), the Lairdside Laser Engineering Centre, the Stephenson Institute for Renewable Energy and the new Nano Investigation Centre (NiCaL), in addition to close working relationships with many international industrial partners.
+The institute leads our internationally-recognised and acclaimed research and teaching in Engineering Risk Analysis, Stochastic Modelling and Robust Design, the Virtual Engineering Centre (VEC), the Stephenson Institute for Renewable Energy and the new Nano Investigation Centre (ICaL), in addition to close working relationships with many international industrial partners.